The Transpension Type: Technical Report: Multipliers in the base category

-\begin{proposition} If an endomultiplier for $U$ is both 3/4-cartesian and affine, then $U$ is a terminal object.
-If the multiplier is moreover cartesian, then it is naturally isomorphic to the identity functor. \end{proposition} \begin{proof} Consider the following diagram:
+Being $\top$-slice full expresses absence of diagonals in the following sense: \begin{proposition} If an endomultiplier for $U$ is both a comonad and $\top$-slice full, then $U$ is a terminal object.
+If the endomultiplier is moreover cartesian, then it is naturally isomorphic to the identity functor. \end{proposition} \begin{proof} Consider the following diagram: